omarallouz/JCnet/README.md

 ![TNS Logo](/assets/tns.jpg)

 This work was conducted at the Neuroimmunology Clinic (NIC) and Translation Neuroradiology Section (TNS) of the National Institute of Neurological Disorders and Stroke (NINDS), in collaboration with colleagues at the National Institute of Mental Health, and the Henry Jackson Foundation at the National Institutes of Health.
-This work utilized the computational resources of the [NIH HPC Biowulf cluster](http://hpc.nih.gov).
-This software is distributed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).
+This work utilized the computational resources of the [NIH HPC Biowulf cluster](http://hpc.nih.gov), and the software is distributed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).

 If this repository is helpful for your research, please cite the following articles:
 *to be updated*